SumolX/FlashForge/OrcaSlicer/README.md

 * Firmware/FlashForge-Adventurer-4-Firmware-V2.2.4-2.3.zip

 # FlashForge GX File Generation (Required Step with Latest Firmware)
 Adventurer 4 built-in display is capable in displaying full color PNG images via the .gx file format.
-This plugin allows for PrusaSlicer to generate GX compatible file which is supported by both FlashPrint and the Adventurer 4 printer.
+This plugin allows for OrcaSlicer to generate GX compatible file which is supported by both FlashPrint and the Adventurer 4 printer.
 Thumbnail previews are only available in the GX File Format.
 ### Dependencies
 * Scripts/FlashForgeAdapter.zip
 * Scripts/FlashForgeAdapter.py